04 - Applications

 • zirconium is chemically compatible with uranium but not at all with lead

-• when formed \(ZrSiO_4\) with contain lots of uranium in place of Zr, but no Pb
+• when formed \(ZrSiO_4\) will contain lots of uranium in place of Zr, but no Pb

 • get \(t \; = \frac{T_{1/2}}{0.693} \; log_e(\frac{1}{R} + 1)\) where \(t\) is the age of the rock and \(R\) is the ratio of uranium to lead